msander1983/Plugin-Documentation/Documentation/Mad Quality Plugin II/4 CSS Syntax.md

 # CSS Syntax
-The following CSS syntax is supported
+The following CSS syntax is supported.

+> To use XPath syntax, prefix the `context` value with `xpath:`

 ## Special tags
 - `Text` all p, li (without p), and td (without p) elements.